 If you want to be taken seriously as a UX designer, you have to improve your UX research skills.
 Wireframe design is no easy feat, and there are many decisions UXers make that are not simply made out of thin air, but are carefully weighed, studied and researched.

 The budding UXer can learn and use a variety of disciplines in their research process, from cognitive psychology to computer science.
 In fact, both user research and user testing could be considered UX research.

 Making informed design decisions starts with identifying your target users, creating user personas, and gathering data.
-In the latter activity, known as user testing, you create wireframes and prototypes (which will be discussed in greater detail further on below) for testing with users, conduct card sorting sessions, create heatmaps and conduct user interviews.
+In the latter activity, known as user testing, you create wireframes and prototypes (which will be discussed in greater detail further on below) for testing with users, conducting card sorting sessions, creating heatmaps and conducting user interviews.

 There is only so much you can learn through research.
 Nevertheless, working with others and applying what you’ve learned is your opportunity to use the skills you’ve learned with different individuals whose skills complement your own.

 A UX designer must be able to collaborate with their clients and stakeholders to ensure their product meets business objectives as well as their own expectations.

 In addition to working closely with developers and content strategists, collaboration skills will be invaluable when it’s time to hand over your designs.